rikosintie/DevNetAssoc/chapter1/README.md

 Information from Cisco Press about the book, flashcards, study guides, etc.

 [DevNet Associate Exam v1.0 (200-901)](https://developer.cisco.com/certification/exam-topic-associate/)
-This is the place to go to find out what's on the exam.
+This is where to find out what's on the exam.
 You can sign up for updates and I recommend you do.
 It's very disheartening to be taking the exam and thinking "Why is this on the exam".

 Amazingly, on this page, they provide 10 free mini-courses.
 The first three are "Setting up your (Linux/Mac/Windows) workstation.
 I use Linux and Mac and I can say for sure that the guides are great.
 If you are new to Git, Python, REST APIs, you need to start here.